rust-control/rusty_mujoco/README.md

 - Depending on your setting, be sure to specify `$MUJOCO_LIB` as shared library path when executing your app (for example `LD_LIBRARY_PATH=$MUJOCO_LIB cargo run` on Linux)

-- For Nix user: refer to [rusty_mujoco repo's flake.nix](https://github.com/rust-control/rusty_mujoco/blob/main/flake.nix) as an example for setting up specific version of MuJoCo.
+- For Nix user: Refer to [rusty_mujoco repo's flake.nix](https://github.com/rust-control/rusty_mujoco/blob/main/flake.nix) as an example for setting up specific version of MuJoCo and `MUJOCO_LIB`.

 ## Example